Logo

 Your lender may send a check for the loan amount or make a direct deposit to your bank account.
 In the case of a balance transfer loan, they may pay your creditors directly.

 A personal loan is an unsecured loan that can be used for almost anything.
-Whether you need to consolidate credit card debt, fund a major purchase, or pay for a large unexpected expense, a personal loan can help you get the money you need without breaking the bank.
+A personal loan can help you get the money you need without breaking the bank.
+Here are four of the most common reasons you might take out a personal loan.

 You need to pay for a large purchase, project, or event.

-If you need to make a major purchase―like replacing an aging furnace, deck, or roof―the interest rate on a personal loan might be better than the annual percentage rate (APR) on your credit card or in-store financing options.
-If you take out a loan and pay the seller in cash, you may end up better off in the long run.
+If you need to make a significant purchase―like replacing an aging furnace, deck, or roof―the interest rate on a personal loan might be better than the annual percentage rate (APR) on your credit card or in-store financing options.
+If you take out a loan and pay the seller in cash, you may be better off in the long run.

 You want to consolidate credit card debt.